FindByColor/model-oid-seg/docs/testing-model.md

 You can adjust the confidence of the prediction by passing in a `--confidence` of `-c` flag ( 0.0 - 1.0 ):

 * Lower confidence has more predictions returned, but less accurate
-* Higher confidence has left predictions returned, but more accurate
+* Higher confidence has less predictions returned, but more accurate

 ```bash
 python predict.py --confidence 0.25